noahehall/theBookOfNoah/0current/architectural thinking/devops/devops.md

     - remediations/corrections/preventions/detections for/of future occurences
 - embedded teams: reduces conflict of interest when responsibles are internal to the team managing the full breadth of a services lifecycle, thus SERVICE X team should include dev, qa, product, ops, etc; a team should never have to make a request to another team
   - independent, cross-functionality teams is the only way to have an effective & efficient devops practice
+    - all about education, understanding and encouragement to be successful
   - devs have to take responsibility for the code they produce
-  - QA/operations need to create & manage self-service portals that enable devs to perform ops, and be there to support them and be subject matter experts
+  - QA/operations need to create & manage self-service portals that enable devs to perform ops, and be there to support/guide them and be subject matter experts instead of doing work for other people
 - the cloud: enables an API driven way to create and control infrastructure
 - andon cords: halt/upgrade/rollback deployments as soon as bugs/issues are found
 - dependency injection: inversion of control; loosely coupled dependencies that are passed into the application at runtime; supports IaC and immutable infrastructure; similar objectives to Service Discovery from a devops perspective